SAP-samples/teched2022-DA262/README.md

 # DA262 - Modeling External and SAP Software Data in SAP Data Warehouse Cloud

 ## Description
-This repository contains the material for the SAP TechEd 2022 session called DA262 - Modeling External and SAP Software Data in SAP Data Warehouse Cloud
+This repository contains the material for the SAP TechEd 2022.
+This session is called "DA262 - Modeling External and SAP Software Data in SAP Data Warehouse Cloud".

 ## Overview
 This hands-on workshop will give you the opportunity to build a scenario with exercises for SAP Data Warehouse Cloud and SAP Analytics Cloud.
 Find out how the SAP Data Warehouse Cloud solution helps the line-of-business user get the job done.
 Discover flexible connection features, and learn how you can access data from different sources.
 Create an extendable business semantic model in an agile way, and connect analytics and visualization components in the context of a data warehouse.

+## Introduction
+Goal: Learn how to join messy data without keys from multiple sources.
+Provided data tables: (link to be added)
+Finished Product: This Dashboard showing number of cars by manufacturer by county/state.
+Tags: #dwc #IntelligentLookUp #IL #DataMarketplace

+## Scenario
+MyCompany provides fleet management services for large enterprise customers.
+They are organizing the procurement of cars from multiple manufacturers for their customers.
+They would like to understand where there is potential for additional car sales with their existing customer base.
+Their goal is to achieve a 20% market share.
+Today's question to answer is, for which brands is the share under the target share.

 ## Pre-Requisites
+- Google Chrome
-Google Chrome, access to this GitHub repository and access to a guided experience trial system of SAP Data Warehouse Cloud.
-You will also need a set of files for these exercises.
+- Access to this GitHub repository
+- Access to a SAP Data Warehouse Cloud tennant [Link to a guided experience trial system of SAP Data Warehouse Cloud](https://www.example.com)

-Download the [DA262_Resource.zip](DA262_Resource.zip) from this GitHub Repo
+- the files in the download folder [DA262_Resource.zip](DA262_Resource.zip) from this GitHub Repo

 ## Disclaimer
 Your screen shots may look different than those in the exercises; they may contain additional content, depending on what other attendees have entered.